The “basics” – required for interstate transport and most sales:

 - Prevention: Vaccinate calves.
 Adults can be vaccinated after being tested and proven negative.

-- Pronounced “Yo-nees”, is an infectious bacterial infection of the digestive tract.
-Some “suspect” a link between Johnes and Chron’s, though none has been scientifically accepted.
-Johnes is a distant relative of tuberculosis, and is also called paratuberculosis, though the disease does not cause TB.
+- M. paratuberculosis: Pronounced “Yo-nees”, is an infectious bacterial infection of the digestive tract.
+Johnes is in the same group as leprosy & tuberculosis.
 The most distinct sign of Johnes is long-lasting, foamy/bubbly diarrhea and chronic weight loss.
 Cattle infected at a young age that are shedding the bacterial spores and show symptoms tend to be cows around three years of age, often getting ready to have their second calves.
 Johnes is tricky in that it may not show symptoms in a cow until late in life (perhaps even to 10 years of age or older, carriers that do not show symptoms until late in life!).
 Johnes DOES spread from manure and any identified sick cow should be removed immediately, as the bacteria can spread to other cows and survive in the soil.
 Any land where a Johnes infected cow has been should not have cows on that land for at least a year as a precaution.
 This disease affects the white blood cells.
 More info: http://www.aphis.usda.gov/publications/animal_health/content/printable_version/faq_johnes_cattle3-06.pdf

 - Blood (Elisa/AGID, antibodies) and manure (PCR, organism) tests.
 We always tested the herd with blood and manure samples at the same time.
 PCR is best for detecting already sick cows, but AGID is better for cows not showing symptoms, so both tests are valuable.